nea2310/Metalamp-2nd-task/README.md

 | index.ts
 └─── components
 └─── pages
-└─── plugins

 ```
 `index.ts` is a main file that imports each `.js` file in the `src` folder and automatically adds it to the bundle.

 `components` - this folder includes all components available for all pages.

 `pages` - this folder includes all pages of the project.

-`plugins` - this folder includes all  plugins of the project.

 #### `components`
 `components` has the following structure: